thivjaya/trademeAutomation/README.md

 # Trademe Automation
-This project encompasses both UI and API tests to ensure the robustness and reliability of the application.
-U Tools used : Java(JDK) 11, Selenium 4.2, Rest Assured 5.4 Test framework : TestNG 7.10
+This project encompasses both UI and API tests to ensure the 'robustness' and reliability of the application.
+Tools used : Java(JDK) 11, Selenium 4.2, Rest Assured 5.4
+Test framework : TestNG 7.10
 Build tool/Dependency management : Maven 3.6